Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) one or more Branches; or

-   2. an Election Campaign Committee
+   b) an Election Campaign Committee

-   3. the Committee.
+   c) the Committee.

 2. The purpose of a Local Campaign Team is to carry out a defined campaign, whether electoral or non-electoral.